eldhosekj/eldhosekj/README.md

 - 👋 Hi, I’m @eldhosekj
-- 👀 I’m interested in PROGRAMMING
+- 👀 I’m interested in software testing
-- 🌱 I’m currently learning HTML
+- 🌱 I’m currently learning java
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...